-- Digestive problems can arise, such as irritable bowel syndrome (IBS), but this may improve after a while.
+- Digestive problems can arise, such as gas or cramping, but this may improve after a while.

-- Weight loss may not benefit everyone, and some people will have to work hard to keep up the number of calories they need.
+- Weight loss may not be healthful for everyone, and some people will have to work hard to keep up the number of calories they need.

-One study found that raw food vegetarians may have lower bone mass, although their bones appeared to be otherwise healthy.
+One small-scale study from 2005 found that people on a raw food vegetarian diet had lower bone mass, although their bones appeared to be otherwise healthy.

-Another found that a raw food diet can reduce overall cholesterol and triglycerides, but that it may lower the levels of HDL, or “good” cholesterol, and that it may raise levels of homocysteine, or tHcy, because of a lack of vitamin B12.
+Another 2005 study found that although a long-term raw food diet can reduce overall cholesterol and triglycerides, it may also lower the levels of high-density lipoprotein (HDL), or “good” cholesterol, and raise levels of homocysteine (tHcy) because of a lack of vitamin B-12.